Motomami World Tour: Europe

 The European leg of the tour received positive reviews from critics.
 Hannah Mylrea from NME and The Independent gave the show in Lisbon a five-star perfect review.
-They coincided that "rapidly switching from soaring ballads to industrial club moments, this show is a demonstration of Rosalía’s singular artistic vision.
-Encompassing the genre-shifting nature of Motomami and allowing each of the record’s sides to shine in equal measure –be that with a complex dance routine, or a tear-jerking moment of catharsis– it’s indicative of Rosalía’s sheer talent as a performer, and a reminder that nobody is doing it quite like her at the moment".
+They coincided that "rapidly switching from soaring ballads to industrial club moments, this show is a demonstration of Rosalía's singular artistic vision.
+Encompassing the genre-shifting nature of Motomami and allowing each of the record's sides to shine in equal measure –be that with a complex dance routine, or a tear-jerking moment of catharsis– it's indicative of Rosalía's sheer talent as a performer, and a reminder that nobody is doing it quite like her at the moment".

 The London stop at The O2 Arena was widely acclaimed by British media outlets.
-Metro called Rosalía "music’s greatest living collagists" as "a textural auteur who appears to fold in every sound and taste, culture and country she’s ever experienced into her own extremely complicated and dynamic universe."
-Evening Standard and The Telegraph coincided that Rosalía is "one of the greatest performers it has ever been their priviledge to see and hear".
+Metro called Rosalía "music's greatest living collagists" as "a textural auteur who appears to fold in every sound and taste, culture and country she's ever experienced into her own extremely complicated and dynamic universe."
+Evening Standard and The Telegraph coincided that Rosalía is "one of the greatest performers it has ever been their privilege to see and hear".
 Charles Ravens wrote for The Guardian that Rosalía is "pop's fearless queen" conjuring "a kaleidoscopic paradise" and compared her to "Frank Ocean with twice as hits", "Björk with dance routines" and "Kanye West with a personality transplant".

-The solo tour stops were attended by many celebrities and public personalities such as Queen Letizia, Frank Ocean, M.I.A, Drake, Dua Lipa, Robert Pattinson, Kylie Jenner, Kendall Jenner, Bella Hadid, Shawn Mendes, Pedro Almodóvar, Rossy de Palma, Suki Waterhouse, Emily Ratajkowski, Danna Paola, Zara Larsson, Julieta Venegas, Angèle, Simon Jacquemus, Nicki Nicole, Addison Rae, Estopa, Pabllo Vittar, Ludmilla, Carlos Cuevas, Amaia, Tokischa, Carminho and Rauw Alejandro.
+The solo tour stops were attended by many celebrities and public personalities such as Queen Letizia, Frank Ocean, M.I.A, Drake, Dua Lipa, Pedro Pascal, Robert Pattinson, Kylie Jenner, Kendall Jenner, Bella Hadid, Shawn Mendes, Pedro Almodóvar, Rossy de Palma, Suki Waterhouse, Emily Ratajkowski, Danna Paola, Zara Larsson, Julieta Venegas, Angèle, Simon Jacquemus, Nicki Nicole, Addison Rae, Estopa, Pabllo Vittar, Ludmilla, Carlos Cuevas, Amaia, Tokischa, Carminho and Rauw Alejandro.